Are the winter blues getting you down? Book in a mini break and bask in the sunshine in Tropical North Queensland.

 Dreamtime Dive & Snorkel

-Any trip to the Great Barrier Reef is filled with awe at the sheer remarkableness of the coral gardens that lay below.
-Add another level of wonder on Reef Magic’s Dreamtime Dive & Snorkel, an incredible reef tour from Cairns weaving in Indigenous culture throughout your day.
+A trip to the Great Barrier Reef evokes a feeling of remarkableness as you discover the myriad of colours and marine life amongst the coral gardens that lay below.
+Add another level of wonder on Reef Magic’s Dreamtime Dive & Snorkel, an incredible reef tour from Cairns weaving Indigenous story-telling into your experience.

 Rooftop bar sunset drink